arm-university/Arm-Developer-Labs/docs/Projects/projects.md

   </tbody>
 </table>

-**Looking to promote your own hackathon?** Our platform offers a seamless way to reach a global audience of passionate developers and tech enthusiasts.
-Simply submit your event details via email to education@arm.com, and we'll help you spread the word through our network.
-Leverage our resources to attract top talent, secure sponsorships, and ensure your hackathon is a resounding success.
+<p><strong>Looking to promote your own hackathon?</strong> Our platform offers a seamless way to reach a global audience of passionate developers and tech enthusiasts.
+Simply submit your event details via email to <a href="mailto:education@arm.com">education@arm.com</a>, and we'll help you spread the word through our network.
+Leverage our resources to attract top talent, secure sponsorships, and ensure your hackathon is a resounding success.</p>